HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Calendar_Methods.md

 *   RIGHTTAP applicable only to Windows 10
 *   ROTATION is not supported on android.

-Example
+### Example

-{% highlight voltMx %} //Sample code to add Gestures to the frmGestures FlexForm.
+{% highlight VoltMx %}
+//Sample code to add Gestures to the frmGestures FlexForm.
 //Code to add DOUBLE TAP gesture to the frmGestures, FlexForm. var doubletp = {
  fingers: 1,